 - Attend a town hall: This website helps you find a town hall near you.

 - Tell your story: This website give people an opportunity to share your experience.

 - Join the WA Science-Based Policy Center: Click here for more information about March for Science - Seattle's Policy Outreach Group.

 Now is the time to get enraged and become engaged.
 Civic engagement is the highest form of patriotism.
 Join March for Science – Seattle as we lead the way to an equitable, affordable, evidence-based public health system.

 Weekly blog posts are authored by a rotating cast of MFSS Organizers, Marchers, Scientists, Science Enthusiasts, and Journalists.

 About the Author: Liz Warfield

-Liz Warfield is a Mother, Biologist, Educator, and Organizer with March for Science Seattle.
-Liz is passionate about evidence based science education and advocates for equity in science classrooms.
+Liz Warfield is a Mother, Biologist, Educator, and Organizer with the March for Science Seattle.
+Liz is passionate about evidence-based science education and advocates for equity in science classrooms.